Dante-Capuzzi18/MNIST-Digit-Classifier/README.md

 # MNIST-Digit-Classifier
-This repository is used for documenting the implementation of a linear classifier for the MNIST handwritten digit dataset.
+This repository is used for documenting the implementation of a neural network classifier for the MNIST handwritten digit dataset.

 To do this, I downloaded the MNIST dataset from Kaggle here: https://www.kaggle.com/datasets/hojjatk/mnist-dataset